-Specifically, research shows the downsides of cardio only become significant when you do large amounts, whereas low and moderate amounts are probably net positives.
+Research shows that cardio’s downsides only become significant when you do large amounts, whereas low and moderate amounts are probably net positives.

 And remember that “cardio” doesn’t refer only to trotting on the treadmill—it also includes physically intensive hobbies like basketball, running, or cycling.

-So, if you’re plateaued and doing more than a couple hours of cardio per week, rein it in and see how your body responds.
-Some people even need to cut cardio out altogether to get unstuck.
+If you’re plateaued and doing more than a couple of hours of cardio per week, rein it in and see how your body responds.
+Some people need to cut cardio out altogether to get unstuck.

-Here are a few more tips for further reducing any negative effects of cardio on your strength and muscle gain:
+Here are a few more tips for further reducing any negative effects of cardio on your strength training:

 - Keep each cardio workout under 30 to 45 minutes, and definitely no more than an hour.
-This applies to cardio at a moderate to high intensity, by the way, not walking or other easygoing activities.
+This applies to cardio at a moderate to high intensity—not walking or other easygoing activities.

-- Prioritize low-impact types of cardio such as cycling (my personal favorite), rowing, and swimming over high-impact options like running or plyometrics.
-This will minimize muscle damage and soreness from your cardio workouts.
+- Prioritize low-impact types of cardio such as cycling (my favorite), rowing, and swimming over high-impact options like running or plyometrics.
+This will reduce muscle damage and soreness from your cardio workouts.

 - Keep high-intensity interval training (HIIT) to a minimum and stick mostly to steady-state cardio.
 HIIT burns more calories per minute than low-intensity cardio, but it also causes more fatigue, muscle damage, and wear and tear on the body.